Marketing is the process of building understanding and communication between the supplier and the customer.

 Stage 2: Export research and planning

-When companies begin trading abroad, they often target a country similar to their own in language, financial structures, legal and economic systems or culture.
+When companies begin trading abroad, they often target a country similar to their own.
+For example, countries that are similar in language, financial structures, legal and economic systems or culture.
 For example, Canadians entering the international marketplace usually address the U.S. market first.

 Before venturing into an unfamiliar market, companies should prepare themselves properly.
 By analyzing how successful the proposed product or service may be in a potential market, the exporter can narrow the target markets down to three or four.

 A well-researched marketing plan can give the potential exporter the confidence to commit to exporting.

 Such concentrated effort is preferable to the common and costly mistake of ‘chasing orders around the world’.

 Another advantage to undertaking appropriate international-market-research and planning activities is that by creating a written document, potential problems and weaknesses can be identified more easily.
 This enables exporters to foresee potential challenges prior to making the investment of time and money that will be required for successful export-market development.